 Contact Lens Wearers:

-- Wear your contact lenses your visit, please try to wear them for at lease 2 hours prior so that they have had time to settle for proper evaluation.
-Do not wear your lenses if they are causing pain or discomfort
+- Wear your contact lenses to your visit, and please try to wear them for at least 2 hours prior so that they have had time to settle for proper evaluation.
+Do not wear your lenses if they are causing pain or discomfort.

-- New patients should bring any boxes, foils, or other information about your contact lens prescription with you, along with your glasses
+- New patients should bring any boxes, blister packs, or other information about your contact lens prescription with you, along with your glasses.

 Health Insurance Plans Accepted: